develprr/metamatic-blog/_posts/2023-06-05-high-quality-type-safe-code-with-python.markdown

 will alarm you about the case, so you won't be spending your time debugging places thar aren't the problem.

-In contrast to a common belief, it's a sign for good quality, not bad quality, when you start getting stuff done really fast!
+*In contrast to a common belief, it's a sign for good quality, not bad quality, when you are actually getting stuff done!*

 # But it's only runtime checking